malinlarsson/courses/ngsintro/1701/labs/loops-lab.md

 If you have many sam files that needs converting you don't want to sit there and type all the commands by hand like some kind of animal.

 Write a script that converts all the sam files in a specified directory to bam files.
-Incidentally you can find 50 sam files in need of conversion in the folder called `sam` in the folder you copied to your glob folder earlier in this lab (`~/glob/ngs-intro/loops/sam/`).
+Incidentally you can find 50 sam files in need of conversion in the folder called `sam` in the folder you copied to your folder earlier in this lab (`/proj/g2016035/nobackup/<username>/loops/sam/`).
 Bonus points if you make the program take the specified directory as an argument, and another bonus point if you get the program to name the resulting bam file to the same name as the sam file but with a .bam ending instead.

 Remember that you have to load the samtools module to be able to run it.
 The way you get samtools to convert a sam file to a bam file is by typing the following command: